Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Aspen Wealth Management

-Aspen Wealth Management is a fee-based firm that works with both high-net-worth and non-high-net-worth individuals, as well as pension and profit-sharing plans.
+Aspen Wealth Management is a fee-only firm that works with both high-net-worth and non-high-net-worth individuals, as well as pension and profit-sharing plans.
+The firm does not have a minimum investable asset requirement for new accounts.

 Aspen Wealth Management is an independent, woman-owned firm led by its founder and president Helen Stephens.
-Stephens has held her CFP designation since 1993 and has been active in the investment management and financial planning businesses for over 30 years.
+Stephens has held her CFP® designation since 1993 and has been active in the investment management and financial planning businesses for over 30 years.

 OverRidge Wealth Advisors

-OverRidge Wealth Advisors, formerly known as Lee Johnson Capital Management, LLC, is a fee-based financial advisor.
+OverRidge Wealth Advisors, also known as Lee Johnson Capital Management, LLC, is a fee-based financial advisor.
 The firm can trace its roots all the way back to 1970 when it was titled Lee Johnson & Associates.

 As a fee-based firm, some of OverRidge's advisors sell insurance policies and financial products on a commission basis.
 However, regardless of the possible conflict of interest that could arise from this, the firm is a fiduciary and therefore must act in clients' best interests no matter what.